 I am not a morning person.
 This is the perfect coffee to jump start my brain.

 I don’t have to leave my house.
 I don’t have to pay over $5.
 It tastes amazing.

 I’m sold.
 Between this and my spicy cinnamon mocha, I’m a happy morning person.

 I admit, I make it something special, only partly because I prefer my coffee tasting a little less like coffee and a little more like a treat.

 Needless to say, I tend to keep the fixings for a homemade caramel macchiato in my fridge.
-It’s fairly easy to whip up, and the sauce I use for my copycat caramel macchiato recipe stays good for around three weeks, not that it ever lasts that long in my house!
-It makes it easy to invite a friend over and surprise her with an extra special treat.
+It’s fairly easy to whip up, and the sauce I use for my copycat caramel macchiato recipe stays good for around three weeks, not that it ever lasts that long in my house.

 I make a caramel sauce – the same caramel sauce that I use for anything from a topping on ice cream to making a trifle and more – which is so much easier than it sounds.
 A little sugar and water boiled together, mixing in some cream and butter, and it’s ready to go.

 I save some of the caramel sauce to drizzle on top because… yum.

 The rest of it gets added to some scalded milk and sugar with a little vanilla bean paste, and in about ten minutes, you have the most amazing smelling and tasting creamer you’d ever think to make at home.

 Let it cool before you put it into a container for storage, and it’s the perfect addition to your morning coffee.